jelledrm/artifactory/README.md

 ### Artifactory
   Artifactory used in concourse-ci build pipeline.
-Seer CI-notes.md in concourse-ci repository for more information
+See CI-notes.md in concourse-ci repository for more information